What is RSU and how can I reduce my RSU?

 RSU stands for Reltio Storage Units.
 It is a metric used to measure the storage consumption of tenants in the compliance dashboard, providing information on data size, history size, interaction size, match size, dynamo match size, index total, activity size, GBT history size, and GBQ activity size for a given date.

 It is calculated as the combined total storage size across all primary and secondary storage spaces (History, Activity Log, Match, Search Index, and Interactions).
 1 RSU equates to 1 TB of storage usage.
-Current RSU usage for a tenant, including the breakdown of categories, can be found in the Console Tenant Management application.
+Current RSU usage for a tenant, including category breakdowns, can be found in the Console Tenant Management application.

 RSU storage is not a permanent storage space, as it primarily consists of history data which can be managed by adjusting the Time to Live (TTL) parameter to reduce the retention period and reclaim RSU capacity.